6 Steps to Successfully Onboarding a Remote Workforce

 Workforce analytics software has come a long way in a short time.
 Whether making training more fun or providing more in-depth analytics, platforms have come a long way.
 This isn’t pre-pandemic software; digital transformation has accelerated.
 Expectations have changed as well.

-Just check out this list of ‘top 10 HR analytics tools in 2018’ – only five years ago, but lightyears away in the age of the digital transformation.
+Just check out this list of ‘top 10 HR analytics tools in 2018’ – less than 10 years ago, but lightyears away in the age of the digital transformation.
 These were tools positioned for HR departments only, that were meant for the tracking and management of employee data, and that were fundamentally reactive.
 The technological standard has since changed.

 Now, workforce analytics tools do not only measure and track data passively – they improve business KPIs.
 They are not only for HR departments.
 They’re for the entire corporate structure, and for the workforce to boot.
 These consolidated systems affect the whole enterprise.
 They strengthen the whole structure, digitally transforming the business itself.
 All this is necessary in our age of digital technology “arms race,” where you want to be enabled with the best tech.
 In this article, we’ll discuss how workforce analytics software has transformed, and what business leaders can expect today.